rocklee104/rocklee104.github.io/about.md

 published: true
 ---

-Rock Lee, a linux kernel newbie from China.
+Rock Lee, a linux kernel newbie from China, is committed to linux kernel development since graduated from school.

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+This blog is used to share my study on linux, some snippets of my articles are gather from the Internet.All my articles are published under the GPL license.

 ### Contact me